stijn-dejongh/lovecraft_public_domain/raw_converts/hwr.md

-  One thing had uttered a nerve-shattering scream; another had risen violently, beaten us both to unconsciousness, and run amuck in a shocking way before it could be placed behind asylum bars; still another, a loathsome African monstrosity, had clawed out of its shallow grave and done a deed&mdash;West had had to shoot that object.
+  One thing had uttered a nerve-shattering scream; another had risen violently, beaten us both to unconsciousness, and run amuck in a shocking way before it could be placed behind asylum bars; still another, a loathsome African monstrosity, had clawed out of its shallow grave and done a deed--West had had to shoot that object.
 We could not get bodies fresh enough to shew any trace of reason when reanimated, so had perforce created nameless horrors.
-It was disturbing to think that one, perhaps two, of our monsters still lived&mdash;that thought haunted us shadowingly, till finally West disappeared under frightful circumstances.
+It was disturbing to think that one, perhaps two, of our monsters still lived--that thought haunted us shadowingly, till finally West disappeared under frightful circumstances.
 But at the time of the scream in the cellar laboratory of the isolated Bolton cottage, our fears were subordinate to our anxiety for extremely fresh specimens.
 West was more avid than I, so that